 When you subsequently sell your shares, you may be subject to taxation.
 The taxable base will equal the difference between all of your profits from securities transactions realized during the year less all losses from such transactions during the same period.
 The resulting amount, if positive, should be included in your annual taxable income which is subject to personal income tax at a flat rate.
-The profit or loss on each separate securities transaction is determined as the difference between the sale proceeds and the acquisition price of the securities (i.e., the discounted purchase price of the shares).
+The profit or loss on each separate securities transaction is determined as the difference between the sale proceeds and the acquisition price of the securities (i.e., in the case of the ESPP, the discounted purchase price of the shares or the market price of the shares - for the shares acquired upon reinvestment of dividends).
 You are personally responsible for reporting any taxable income arising upon the sale of shares and paying the applicable tax directly to the local tax authorities.